 Make sure master data management includes matching and linking, business rules, governance, data privacy, enrichment and consent management

-If you’re evaluating master data management (MDM) solutions, what are the basic features it should offer and why?
+If you are evaluating master data management (MDM) solutions, what are the basic features it should offer and why?
 More importantly, how will each of these elements come together to benefit you and your organization?
-Following are six master data management tools and capabilities you should look for before selecting and investing in a solution for your organization.
+Following are six master data management features and capabilities you should look for before selecting and investing in a solution for your organization.

 1) Master data matching and linking